Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-5-mock-apis.md

 ### Mock responses

-Mocking in APIM is a useful mechanism for API consumers to interact with APIs without waiting for the backend to be ready.
+Mocking in Azure API Management is a useful mechanism for API consumers to interact with APIs without waiting for the backend to be ready.

 - Open the **Star Wars** API and select **+ Add Operation**
 - Create a new GET operation: